 Figure 6 shows the percentage of individuals with disabilities by age, comparing Barnstable County to state and national data.
 This graph shows that Barnstable County has a similar estimated percent of individuals with disabilities by age when compared to state and national estimates.
-This graph also shows that the disabled population is not only made up of seniors in Barnstable County.
+Despite the high percentage of the disabled population in the 65 and older group, graph also shows that the disabled population is not only made up of seniors in Barnstable County.